shubham-sihasane/DailyDevOps/github.md

 - Git not unique provides data integrity for content but also commits

 #### 🌻 Review files

+`git diff -- <filename>` ⌘ This command will show the changes made to filename between the specified commits.

 ```git diff``` OR ```git diff HEAD``` Show the difference between working directory and last commit

 ```git diff --staged``` OR ```git diff --staged HEAD``` ✅ Show the difference between staging area and last commit [--staged == --cached]